9 Days

 Early in the morning, we will hike to Kala Patthar, one of the best viewpoints in the Everest region.
 We will walk slowly in the early light and arrive at the top in time to see the sunrise over the mountains surrounding us.
 From this point, we can see Mount Everest and many of the nearby peaks.

 After spending a while at the viewpoint, we will return to Gorakshep for breakfast.
 Later, we will take a helicopter for our return flight to Kathmandu.
-The helicopter ride provides the last aerial view of the Khumbu valley and the mountains.
+The helicopter ride offers the final aerial view of the Khumbu valley and the surrounding mountains.
 This flight marks the end of our 9-day Everest trek.
 After reaching Kathmandu, we will transfer to our hotel and complete the journey.

 B